Minee-Liane-Choi/MineeChoiLab/_members/eunjin-yang.md

   linkedin:
 ---

-#Personalised diagnosis &ensp
+#Personalised diagnosis &nbsp
-#Disease in dish &ensp
+#Disease in dish &nbsp
-#Developmental disorders &ensp
+#Developmental disorders &nbsp
 #Degenerative diseases

 Eunjin majored in psychology at Korea University.
 During that time, she worked as a lab assistant in the Biopsychology lab and was involved in animal experiments of sleep disorder using mice.
 She also assisted the research on autism spectrum disorder at the Clinical Neurodevelopmental Sciences(CNdS) lab.
 Currently, she is interested in personalised diagnosis and treatment for mental disorders.